harrisonchiu/tilebased-game/README.md

 # Dungeon Rogue-like Python Game
 A tilebased rouge-like python game that uses pygame.
-Has a random map generator alogrithm.
+Has a random map generator alogrithm to create new maps.